asterisk/documentation/docs/Development/index.md

----
+!!! note **  The information on the pages in this section may be developer planning notes, which can differ quite a bit from the final implementation.
+Do **not

-**Note:**  The information on the pages in this section may be developer planning notes, which can differ quite a bit from the final implementation.
-Do **not** assume that a page in this section reflects the implemented behaviour in Asterisk!
+    assume that a page in this section reflects the implemented behaviour in Asterisk!

----
+[//]: # (end-note)

 Topics